Tuan2906/Tuan2906/README.md

 ###

 <p align="left">Hello!
-My name is Tuan, and I’m a student specializing in Software Development.
-I have a strong passion for coding and technology, and I’m currently honing my skills in various programming languages and software development methodologies.</p>
+My name is Tuan, and I am currently pursuing a Bachelor's degree in Information Technology with a specialization in Software Development.
+I have a strong passion for coding and technology, and I am actively working on enhancing my skills in various programming languages and software development methodologies.</p>
 ###

-<h2 align="left">About me</h2>

-###

-<p align="left"> 🎯 Goals: To become a full-stack developer, build scalable and efficient applications, and contribute to open-source projects.<br></p>
+Dưới đây là bản dịch tiếng Anh chuyên nghiệp:

+<h2 align="left">About Me</h2> <p align="left"> 🎯 **Goals:** To become a full-stack developer, build scalable and efficient applications, contribute to open-source projects, and leverage my experience in AI to develop innovative solutions.
+I have worked on various AI projects, focusing on applications such as sensitive word detection and product recommendation systems.</p> <p align="left">💼 **Skills:** Proficient in Python (Django, Flask), Java (Spring Boot), and JavaScript (ReactJS, React Native) with a solid understanding of various AI technologies.
+Experienced in using scikit-learn and joblib for machine learning tasks and implementing Firebase for real-time functionalities.</p> <p align="left">🔍 **Experience:** My projects include developing mobile applications for journey sharing, a smart parking lot management system, and a post review website using AI for content moderation.
+These experiences have strengthened my skills in both backend and frontend development.</p> <p align="left">🏆 **Achievements:** Recognized as an Outstanding Student at Ho Chi Minh City Open University.
+Actively involved in contributing to academic and personal projects, continually seeking to expand knowledge and skills in software development and AI.</p> <p align="left">📚 **Education:** Currently pursuing a Bachelor's degree in Information Technology with a focus on Software Development.
+Committed to staying updated with the latest trends and technologies in the field to enhance my professional skills.</p>
 ###

 <h2 align="left">I code with</h2>